stepovers/keroppi/README.md

 ### Practice

-Sales dialogue like telemarketing also contains many QA pairs.
-Thus, some explorations to understand successful sales dialogue has been done using unsupervised learning in NLP.
+Sales dialogue such as telemarketing contains many QA pairs like insurance QA data.
+Thus, some explorations to understand successful sales dialogue can be done using unsupervised learning in NLP.
 Practice includes some demo models built using medical insurance QA pairs.

 - Medical insurance QA questions hirearachy clustering using bert as representation model
 - Medical insurance QA answers automatic summarization